zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     If it doesn't exist, create it and then open the text editor.

-- Add the following path to your bash_profile, then save and exit.
+- Add the following path to your bash_profile.
+Press ctrl + o to save, then press enter.
+Next, ctrl + x to exit.

     `export PATH=$PATH:/path-to/your-folder/Terraform/`